demisto/content/Packs/GitLab/Integrations/GitLabEventCollector/GitLabEventCollector_description.md

 * **The product name corresponding to the integration that originated the events** - The name of the product to name the dataset after.
 * **The vendor name corresponding to the integration that originated the events** - The name of the vendor to name the dataset after.
 * **First fetch from API time** - The time to first fetch from the api.
-* **Push events to XSIAM on get events** - Weather or nut to push event to XSIAM when using the manual command.